Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateTransactionManager.md

-# Private Transaction Manager
+# Private transaction manager

-GoQuorum uses a Private Transaction Manager, [Tessera](https://docs.tessera.consensys.net), to implement private transactions.
+GoQuorum uses a private transaction manager, [Tessera](https://docs.tessera.consensys.net), to implement private transactions.

-The Private Transaction Manager is a separate component for storage and distribution of encrypted private transaction data between recipients of a private transaction.
+The private transaction manager is a separate component for storage and distribution of encrypted private transaction data between recipients of a private transaction.

-The Private Transaction Manager has two distinct components:
+The private transaction manager has two distinct components:

-* Transaction Manager
+* Transaction manager
 * Enclave

 Enable private transactions using any of the following methods when starting a GoQuorum node: